International cooperation opportunities in higher education, training and youth

 In the field of Youth, joint projects are possible between organisations from Erasmus+ Programme Countries and Partner countries in certain regions.
 These foster mobility of young people and youth workers, and support capacity-building of youth organisations as well as dialogue between young people and decision makers in the field of youth.

 The Commission's Communication on "European higher education in the world" sets the EU's priorities for its own work and programmes, and for the way it works with Member States, to increase the internationalisation of higher education and its impact.
-Read more here
+Read more about International policy on higher education.

 The EU has established a number of policy dialogues on higher education policy with countries and regions outside of the EU.
-Read more here
+Read more about International policy dialogue.